 Like you, your cat’s body is made primarily of water.
 In order to remain healthy and properly hydrated, your cat must consistently take in enough water to replace what she loses through basic functions like using the litter box and breathing.
 When fluid levels drop below normal– either from a reduced water intake or an increased loss of fluids– your cat will become dehydrated.
 Proper hydration plays a critical role in all of your cat’s bodily functions, including circulation, digestion, and waste removal.
 Because of this, dehydration can be very dangerous and even fatal if not recognized and treated immediately.

 Your cat may neglect drinking enough water for a number of reasons including (but certainly not limited to) a lack of fresh water, an inappropriately placed water bowl, or illness.
+Our friends at Petlibro are reintroducing their natural love for water with these unique water fountains.

 Read on for six signs that your cat needs to drink more water.
 Note that, since cat’s are notoriously sneaky and skilled at hiding health problems, some of these signs may not be obvious until it’s too late.
 It’s important that you pay attention to your cat’s drinking habits, litter box output, and general health for clues and make an appointment with your veterinarian if you suspect a problem.